A website providing “free” and “preinstalled” current and retro games is gaining in popularity. But is Steamunlocked safe to use?

 You see, each game’s download button links to a shady download site.
 These ZIP file downloads are intended to be unzipped and used immediately, without installation (this is what “preinstalled” refers to on the site).

 This is piracy; downloading games from unlicensed sources like Steamunlocked is illegal and can be punishable by law.
+In the UK, this can result in fines, and removal of internet access in excessive cases.

 Are there alternatives to Steamunlocked for free games?

-What are the safest alternatives to SteamUnlocked in 2025?
+What are the safest alternatives to SteamUnlocked in 2026?

 The best legal alternatives are the Epic Games Store (free weekly titles), Steam (free-to-play games and sales), GOG (DRM-free classics), and Itch.io (indie and free games).
 These platforms are safe, reliable, and support developers.

 You can’t get through an email inbox without falling over offers for free games these days.
-While popular, sites like Steamunlocked are pretty irrelevant – the problem is, people just don’t know where to find free retro games legally.
+While popular, sites like SteamUnlocked are pretty irrelevant – the problem is, people just don’t know where to find free retro games legally.

 If you want free or cheap PC games without the risks, there are plenty of legitimate options: